brumar/WikiImport/README.md

 ## How to make it work from these sources
 - Download all the python files
 - Open Anki addons directory
-- create a python file named with this line : from
+- create a python file named *wikiimport.py* with this single line inside : *import WikiImport.wiki_import*
-- Create a directory named
+- Create a directory named *WikiImport*
 - Move all the python files in there
 - Create an account on import.io
 - Create an API key from [this page] (https://import.io/data/account/)
 - With these two informations complete the two lines in useroptions.py
 - Open a profile in anki2 and try the plug-in with tools > wipedia import
 ## Known Issues
 - Sometimes the first paragraphe is broken in wikipedia in order to print a mathematical formula or a list.
 It's a rare event, but it can produce incomplete anki cards.
+- Card model is not good.
+I took it from the great IRead2 addon.
+You can see it in the **add_wiki_model function** inside **wiki_import.py**
+## Future Developpement
+- Other ideas to import the web into anki using import.io ?